yashsharma127/operator/ARCHITECTURE.md

 - **Framework**: Utilized the Java Operator SDK for streamlined development.
 - **CRD Structure**: Designed to be extensible and easy to validate.
 - **Controller Logic**: Focused on idempotency and robustness.

-## Future Enhancements

-- **Metrics Collection**: Integrate metrics to monitor operator performance.
-- **Auto-Scaling**: Implement auto-scaling based on resource usage.
-- **Advanced CRD Features**: Add support for additional CRD features like versioning.

-## Conclusion

-The PHEE Operator is designed to simplify the management of custom resources within a Kubernetes cluster.
-This architecture document provides a comprehensive overview of the components, design decisions, and future enhancements for the operator.

 ### Note